restatedev/documentation/docs/services/deployment/lambda.md

 You can run your Restate services as serverless functions on [AWS Lambda](https://aws.amazon.com/lambda/).

 :::tip
-Please take a look at [the Greeter example](https://github.com/restatedev/example-lambda-ts-greeter) to learn how to deploy your Restate service as a Lambda function.
+Please take a look at [the Lambda deployment documentation](/services/deployment/lambda) to learn how to deploy your Restate service as a Lambda function.
 :::

 To deploy a Restate service as a Lambda function,